Grilled Goat Shanks with Mushrooms, Green Garlic, and Nettles

 Most of the time when we think of slow-cooked meats, cold weather might come to mind.
 Chef Alan Bergo often serves braises like shanks and stews in the spring and summer, starting them on the grill for a great smoky flavor.
 But, instead of pairing them with heavy starches as might be done in the winter, he might serve them with a generous serving of his favorite leafy greens growing at the moment, in this case, some freshly picked nettle tops.
 Feel free to use your favorite leafy greens to help soak up the pan juices.

 Think of this an example of a simple braise you could make with goat or lamb shanks with a few handfuls of mushrooms and stock that could be adapted lots of different ways depending on what’s in season where you are.
-Here Chef harvests some fresh pheasant back mushrooms and green garlic, but you could substitute some fresh shiitake mushrooms a combination of garlic and scallions, or oyster mushrooms, garlic and leeks, for example.
+Here Chef harvests some fresh pheasant back mushrooms and green garlic, but you could substitute some fresh shiitake mushrooms a combination of garlic and scallions, or black trumpet mushrooms, garlic and leeks, for example.
 Feel free to use whatever you have available.

 Green garlic is garlic harvested while green and tender, before the scapes (flowers) start to form.
 It tastes like a delicious, garlicky scallion.